Ukraine: How to protect yourself against cyberattacks | DW | 04.03.2022

 Cloud-based services distribute distinct functions across data centers in multiple locations, fueling a race towards interconnected networks.
 In a perfect world, cloud-based systems like Google Drive, WhatsApp and Facebook provide services previously only accessible via a single computer system.

-But although interconnectivity can increase efficiency, it also makes systems more vulnerable to hacks that aim to reach networks physically out of range.
+But although interconnectivity can increase efficiency, it also makes systems more vulnerable to hacks aiming to reach networks physically out of range.

 To increase security measures, Schutte recommends using a secure browser and a complex password that is at least twelve digits long.
 And, rather than using the same password for every account, she said, they should be unique for each application.

-Schutte also said a good password is still not enough.
-Multi-factor authentication is also necessary.
+Schutte also said a good password is not enough.
+Multi-factor authentication is essential.
 This method supplements the simplistic security of a password by requiring two pieces of evidence to verify a user before they are granted access to an account.

-Phishing scams are another popular method used by hackers to gain sensitive information.
+Phishing scams are another popular method used by hackers to gain access to sensitive information.

 In January, DW dealt with a string of fake emails sent to employees, prompting them to click on malicious links.